layoutBox/StackViewLayout/README.md

 <br>

 Extremely Fast StackView without auto layout.
 Concise syntax, intuitive, readable & chainable.
 Stacks easily many views horizontally or vertically.
 Greatly inspired by CSS Flexbox.

+StackView can be used with Autolayout and Storyboards, but it was mainly designed for manual layout.

 ### Requirements